reflexive verbs spanish

 Se volvió muy divertido.It became pretty fun.

 Please note that in the second reflexive chunk above, there’s the verb “meter” which often means “to put inside”.
-However, when used as a reflexive, its meaning changes and can be the Spanish equivalent to “annoy”.

 So, it’s not surprising that many verbs change their meaning when used in a reflexive way.

-5. How Do You Know if a Spanish Verb is Reflexive?
+5. How do you know if a Spanish verb is reflexive?

 This probably has been a question you have kept in your head the whole explanation.
 Let’s answer it in a simple way.